In essence, everything except the military branches.

 The term "Fourth Estate" — first popularized as a way to describe the press as a non-governmental actor in society — has in recent decades been appropriated as shorthand for the Defense Department's agencies and activities that are not part of the military branches: the Departments of the Army, Navy, and Air Force.

-In 2018, Fourth Estate field activities alone included more than 380,000 employees, according to the GAO's count.
+Fourth Estate field activities alone included more than 380,000 employees in 2018, according to the GAO's count.

 In 2019, Defense Secretary Mark Esper directed Pentagon officials to scrutinize Fourth Estate spending in an effort to put money toward technology development and other priorities.
 In January 2020, he announced that he had found $5.7 billion to shift.